Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/hedgedoc_notes_day4.md

     -   This warning means that somehow the loop completed and the end address could not be recorded.
 If the reason is not clear by inspection of the loop (and it is hard to work out where it is) I'm afraid it needs knowledge of the perftools internals to investigate this further.
     -   OK, we will look into it.
 What matters is that you get the info you need in the profile of course.

-14. Related to 9. - if HW counters are disabled, how to identify the node-level performance efficiency (w.r.t.
+14. Related to the previous question on hardware counters. - if HW counters are disabled, how to identify the node-level performance efficiency (w.r.t.
 HW capabilities)?
 And follow-up: is it planned to enable the HW counters access (what timeframe if yes)?
     -   There is no time frame as we don't know when the security concerns that triggered disabling them will be resolved.
         -   Can you please elaborate more on the security issue?
     -   We have representatives from the LUMI Support Team here but policies around the system are set by the CSC staff managing the system and they are not represented in this training, and even then might not want to comment.
 If you want to make your voice heard that this capability should be enabled then you could put in a ticket.